 In our case the sequences are relatively simple.
-Indeed, there are only six types of actions : PLAY, PAUSE, STOP, FAST FORWARD, FAST REWIND, JUMP.
-This limited number of possibilities allows us to represent viewings as Markov chains with small numbers of states Bremaud (2001).
+Indeed, there are only six types of actions: play, pause, stop, fast forward, fast rewind, jump.
+This limited number of possibilities allows us to represent viewings as Markov chains with small numbers of states [1].
 This approach allows us to represent viewings in a compact manner.
 To preserve the information carried by the sequences of actions, we need to account for the time spent by the user in each of these states.
 This is accomplished by discretizing the time and by assuming that a transition is performed each second.
-If a user spends 10 seconds playing a sequence, we record this as 10 transitions PLAY \rightarrow PLAY.
-This idea introduced in branch (1999) allows us to take the time in consideration without adding an extra parameter to the model or by splitting the states.
-Figure 1 presents one of these models.
+If a user spends 10 seconds playing a sequence, we record this as 10 transitions play \rightarrow play.
+This idea introduced in [7] allows us to take the time in consideration without adding an extra parameter to the model or by splitting the states.
+Figure 1 presents the transition matrix of a viewing and its corresponding transition graph.